Hi, it seems that the browser you're using is not compatible with my site. Either because it's too old or you're using one of the following browsers:

 Currently, there is a new trend in the mobile gaming market.
 The game store subscriptions.
 Apple Arcade and Google Play Pass are two of the biggest examples of this.
 These services are offering premium games for a monthly fee.
 This is a good thing because it is a way to bring back premium games to the market in a much more affordable way.

 For example, I would only need to pay ₱139 a month to play games such as Monster Hunter Stories and Final Fantasy VII.
 Which costs ₱1,050 and ₱799 respectively.
-It is a one time cost of ₱1,849 but with the ₱1,688 yearly, I can play these games along with others.
-Not to mention that games that have microtransactions under these services usually provide the microtransactions for free.
+It is a one time cost of ₱1,849 but if you compare to a ₱1,688 yearly from Google Play Pass, I can play these games along with others.
+Not to mention that some games that have microtransactions under these services provide the microtransactions for free in addition offering discounts to a few selected live service games.

 However, the downside of this is that the games are not permanent.
 If I stop paying the subscription, I will lose access to the games.
 Not to mention if this ever picks up mainstream, the game store now has a say on what games gets popular and what games gets buried.